 As of 2015, the U.S. Bureau of Labor Statistics (BLS) notes that all types of claims adjusters, examiners and investigators earned a median salary of $62,980 per year.
 Between 2014 and 2024, employment opportunities for these professionals were expected to rise by 3%, slower than average for all professions.

 While holding a college degree isn't necessarily required for positions as auto insurance claims adjustors, it can be beneficial.
 Degrees in accounting and business can be especially useful in helping prepare graduates for the tasks required of auto insurance adjustors.

 Claims adjusters usually start out as trainees under the supervision of experienced adjusters in order to learn the required skills.
 Trainees learn estimation techniques, conflict resolution skills and car inspection skills.
 When trainees fully understand the job duties, they can apply to become a licensed adjuster.

-In order to be an insurance adjuster, candidates must earn a license in the state they want to practice.
+In order to be an insurance adjuster, candidates must earn a license in the state in which they want to practice.
 The requirements for becoming a licensed adjuster varies by state, but generally include taking online or classroom courses and passing a written proficiency examination.